ansible-collections/community.digitalocean/README.md

 ### Using modules from the DigitalOcean Collection in your playbooks

-It's preferable to use content in this collection using their Fully Qualified Collection Namespace (FQCN), for example `community.digitalocean.digital_ocean_droplet`:
+It's preferable to use content in this collection using their Fully Qualified Collection Namespace (FQCN), for example `community.digitalocean.digitalocean_droplet`:

 ```yaml
 ---